kwpick18/DataViz_Final_Project/classmate_projects.md

 ## April 20th:

 My partner today was Emil and he is using a NHL Statistics data set to create a shiny app.
 He has 4 or 5 different panels looking at different areas of the game where the statistics are indicators of how good or bad a team was for that season.
 The most impressive part of the app is the empty-netter shot per minute interactive graph he has.
 I need to incorporate some of the things he has done in his project into mine.

+## April 25th

+My partner today was Kasey.
+She is working on a swimming shiny app to show the winners of the olympics as well as different events within swimming from different years.
+She has a lot of tabs and it looks really good.
+Her radio buttons are something that I would like to add as well to my project. `